InjectionMap/InjectionMap/README.md

 InjectionMap allows loose coupling betweeen a client's dependencies and its own behaviour.
 InjectionMap promotes reusability, testability and maintainability of any part of an application.

 - InjectionMap is a very lightweith IoC Framework that leaves no traces in the client code
-- InjectionMap uses type mapping to reference the key/reference and the implementation.
+- InjectionMap uses type mapping to reference the contract and the implementation.
 - Instances are resolved using reflection or can be provided through a callback whitch allows the creation of instances in your own code.
 - It suports a fluent syntax to help keep the code simple, small and clean.
 - Parameters for constructors can be injected or passed at the time of mapping as objects or as delegate expressions.